quantifyearth/yirgacheffe/README.md

 * Do the datasets overlap?
 Yirgacheffe will let you define either the intersection or the union of a set of different datasets, scaling up or down the area as required.
 * Rasterisation of vector layers: if you have a vector dataset then you can add that to your computation and yirgaceffe will rasterize it on demand, so you never need to store more data in memory than necessary.
+* Do the raster layers get big and take up large amounts of memory?
+Yirgacheffe will let you do simple numerical operations with layers directly and then worry about the memory management behind the scenes for you.

 ## Basic layer usage